WeTrustPlatform/blockform/README.md

  - Deploy geth nodes for public networks
  - Create your own private Ethereum network with Proof of Authority
- - Support multiple cloud providers: Azure and AWS
+ - Support multiple cloud providers: Azure, AWS and DigitalOcean
  - RPC endpoints protected by an API key
  - WebSocket RPC endpoints
  - Basic faucet web service for your private network